huhady/huhady.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am excited to be joining Texas A&M, the Geography Department as an assistant professor in Fall 2025
+I am excited to join Texas A&M, the Geography Department as an assistant professor in Fall 2025